Van Life With Your Dog: The Complete 2026 Guide

 6:00 AM: Wake up.
 Morning walk (30-60 minutes) near the overnight spot.
 This is usually the longest walk of the day.

 7:30 AM: Breakfast for both of you.
-Feed the dog in the van or outside (using a collapsible bowl on level ground).
+Feed the dog inside or outside using a collapsible bowl.

 Exercise Requirements

 Most active dog breeds need 1-2 hours of exercise per day.
-Van life makes this relatively easy, as you are often parked near trails, beaches, or open spaces.
-But it is your responsibility to ensure your dog gets adequate exercise, even on driving days.
+Van life makes this achievable since you are often parked near trails, beaches, or open spaces.
+But it is your responsibility to ensure your dog gets adequate activity even on heavy driving days.

 Exercise options by location:

-- Trails: The most common and best option.
-National forests, state parks, and BLM land provide access.
+- Trails: National forests, state parks, and BLM land provide excellent access

-- Beaches: Excellent exercise, especially for water-loving dogs.
+- Beaches: Outstanding exercise, especially for water-loving dogs

 Gear Essentials